Should I Use CPAP When I Am Sick?

 Why You Shouldn’t Skip CPAP Therapy

-Even when you’re feeling under the weather, it’s crucial to keep your CPAP therapy going.
+Even when you’re under the weather, keeping your CPAP therapy going is crucial.
 Why?
-Because untreated sleep apnea can worsen your symptoms and make it harder to recover.
+Untreated sleep apnea can worsen your symptoms and make it harder to recover.
 When you’re congested or coughing, stopping CPAP use can lead to:

 If you’re feeling well enough to use your CPAP, here are a few tips to make it more comfortable:

-When you’re sick, nasal congestion can make breathing through your CPAP difficult.
+Nasal congestion can make breathing through your CPAP difficult when you’re sick.
 One way to relieve this is by adjusting your humidifier settings.
 Increasing the humidity level can help soothe dry, irritated airways and ease congestion.
-This might not always be possible and depends on the machine.
+However, this might not always be possible, and it depends on the machine.

 However, be cautious—too much humidity can worsen nasal congestion for some people.
-It’s best to experiment with small changes in the settings and see what works best for you.
+It’s best to experiment with minor changes in the settings and see what works best for you.

-If you’re struggling to breathe through your nose due to congestion, switching to a full-face mask might be more comfortable.
+Switching to a full-face mask might be more comfortable if you’re struggling to breathe through your nose due to congestion.
 Full-face masks allow you to breathe through both your nose and mouth, making it easier to maintain your CPAP therapy when your nasal passages are blocked.

 Being sick means you’re likely dealing with more bacteria and viruses, so keeping your CPAP machine, mask, and tubing clean is more important than ever.

-For a deep clean, consider using a CPAP cleaner like the SoClean or Lumin.
+Consider using a CPAP cleaner like the SoClean or Lumin for a deep clean.
 While these products aren’t necessary, they offer convenience and peace of mind by sanitizing your equipment more effectively.

-Using a nasal saline rinse, like a neti pot or saline spray, before bedtime can help clear your nasal passages.
+A nasal saline rinse, like a neti pot or saline spray, can help clear your nasal passages before bedtime.

 This will reduce congestion and make it easier to use your CPAP.
 Make sure to do this at least 30 minutes before using your machine to ensure your nasal passages are clear.

-Heated CPAP tubing can prevent excess moisture build-up, which often leads to a condition known as “rainout” (water droplets forming in the tubing).
+Heated CPAP tubing can prevent excess moisture build-up, often leading to a condition known as “rainout” (water droplets forming in the tubing).

 Heated tubing keeps the temperature steady, reducing condensation and keeping airflow consistent.